Comprehensive Wealth Management

 Our portfolio recommendations are based on your information.
 Here’s why:

-Asset classes are groups of securities that share similar risk characteristics.
+- Asset classes Asset classes are groups of securities that share similar risk characteristics.
 These security groups can be defined in broad categories, such as stocks and bonds, and in finer categories, such as domestic stocks vs. foreign stocks.
-Our use of asset classes simplify the investment universe, consisting potentially of of thousands of individual securities, into a more tractable set of investment options.
+Our use of asset classes simplify the investment universe, consisting potentially of thousands of individual securities, into a more tractable set of investment options.

 Our asset allocation strategy incorporates Modern Portfolio Theory, which suggests that investors should build portfolios that are as well diversified as possible among assets expected to provide positive long term return.
 Diversification happens at two levels: within each asset class and between the asset classes.
 Both kinds of diversification are necessary to hold an efficient portfolio.